NativeScript/NativeScript/apps/ui/README.md

     - Run:

         `npm run e2e-debug [android|ios]`
 run in separate console and don't kill it.
-This command will start appium server and driver and use the installed app on the device but it will not execute tests.
+This command will start appium server and driver and use the installed app on the device, but it will not execute tests.
     - Go to vs code debugging and use a config like:

     ```